East West Bancorp Inc. (EWBC) Shares Down Despite Recent Market Volatility

 Is It Worth Investing in East West Bancorp Inc. (NASDAQ: EWBC) Right Now?

-East West Bancorp Inc. (NASDAQ: EWBC) has a price-to-earnings ratio of 6.81x that is above its average ratio.
-Additionally, the 36-month beta value for EWBC is 1.40.
-There are mixed opinions on the stock, with 8 analysts rating it as a “buy,” 0 rating it as “overweight,” 4 rating it as “hold,” and 0 rating it as “sell.”
+East West Bancorp Inc. (NASDAQ: EWBC) has a price-to-earnings ratio that is above its average at 6.69x. and a 36-month beta value of 1.39.
+Opinions on the stock are mixed, with 8 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023